co-cddo/data-marketplace-infrastructure/README-CI-CD.md

 * `cd app`.
 * Create .env file with parameters (dev.env file is a template file for .env)
 * Then run `sh dm-deploy.sh update`.
+* Please attention that this could be service outage creation action that application Docker pods on Kubernetes Cluster may need to be terminated and re-created.

 ### Backup and Restore